ovska/FlameCsv/src/Core/Properties/README.md

 - *Breaking:* Calling `Complete` or `CompleteAsync` on `ICsvBufferWriter<T>` no longer throws the passed exception
 - *Breaking:* Refactored the internal streaming I/O for performance improvements in real-world scenarios.
 This is only an issue if you've inherited the I/O types
 - *Breaking:* The record parameter to `IMaterializer<T>` is now `ref readonly` instead of `ref`
+- Added support for NET10 and new AVX512 mask instructions
 - Added support for headerless CSV with the source generator
 - Added support for `ISpanParsable<T>` and `ISpanFormattable` to the source generator
 - Added explicit UTF8 reader and writer types for up to 2x faster I/O compared to TextReader/TextWriter when using ASCII or UTF8 encoding